shacker/tangerine/readme.md

 To link to a Page (rather than a post, do this in a template:

     <a href="{% url 'post_detail' 'about' %}">About</a>

+(a starter About page should already exist in your initial data load)